harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 Yes, Harness supports the `/rebase` command from PR comments.
 If encountering a failure, please verify that there are no conflicts present in the git branch being utilized.
-Please refer to Harness documentation for more info on: [Git Repository Merge PRs](https://developer.harness.io/docs/code-repository/pull-requests/merge-pr/)
+Go to [Git Repository Merge PRs](https://developer.harness.io/docs/code-repository/pull-requests/merge-pr/) for more information.

 #### Does Harness support storing the Terraform Plan on the Harness Delegate temporarily?

-Yes, Users can now store the terraform plan on the delegate and leverage it in the apply step.
+Yes, users can now store the terraform plan on the delegate and leverage it in the apply step.
 This now bypasses the restriction to store the plan in a secrets manager and let users store it locally.
 This feature is behind the feature flag, `CDS_STORE_TERRAFORM_PLAN_FILE_LOCALLY_ON_DELEGATE`.
 Harness Delegate version 827xx or later is required for this feature.
 Go to [Store Terraform Plan on Harness Delegate](https://developer.harness.io/docs/continuous-delivery/cd-infrastructure/terraform-infra/run-a-terraform-plan-with-the-terraform-plan-step/#store-terraform-plan-on-harness-delegate) and [Demo Video](https://www.loom.com/share/bc5a4f382d584b228b4ea2c82eb94a7c?sid=b9fac5c3-c11b-4f50-acff-f4fd2b3cc83a) for more information.